 What does every successful marketing strategy have in common?
-If you look closely, you'll find these five traits in every aspect of the campaign:
+Look closely and you'll find these 5 traits in every aspect of the campaign:

-When we have the power to choose, we'll consistently choose the things that we care about - the things that are relevant to our circumstances.
+When we have the power to choose, we'll consistently choose the things we care about -- the things that are relevant to our circumstances.

-- It helps them be better in their roles (career or personal roles)
+- It helps them be better in their roles (career or personal)

 - It entertains them

 - It reaffirms their beliefs

 - It tells them how to be successful

 - It helps them solve a problem

 - It helps them take advantage of an opportunity